Help: Tags

 These plain-colored tags are for anything else that don't fit with any of the aforementioned four categories.
 Genders, objects, distinguishing features, locations, fetishes, sexual positions, sexual acts, and so on.

 New tags are automatically categorized as general tags.
-Artists, characters, copyrights, and species that haven't been properly re-typed to such yet are most likely typed as general tags as well.
+Artists, contributors, characters, copyrights, and species that haven't been properly re-typed to such yet are most likely typed as general tags as well.

 Tags that describe facts about the image itself, rather than what's in it, are placed in the meta category.